Sam Rosevear

 What company does Sam Rosevear work for?

-What is Sam Rosevear's role at the current company?
+What is Sam Rosevear's role at Australian Government Department of Education?

-Sam Rosevear's current role is First Assistant Secretary, Research Division, Higher Education Group..
+Sam Rosevear is listed as First Assistant Secretary, Research Division, Higher Education Group. at Australian Government Department of Education.

 What is Sam Rosevear's email address?